dlh01/international/assets/plugins/user-switching/readme.txt

 = Does this plugin work with BuddyPress? =

 Yes, and you'll also be able to switch users from the Members screens.

-= Does this plugin work with WordPress MU? =

-Yes, but you should really update to Multisite.

 = Does this work as a mu-plugin? =